Frequently asked questions

 Will you ever release free content?

 Yes!
 Starting Friday, May 15, 2026, I plan on releasing around 10–20 pages per week here on this site for free.
-If you’d rather not wait week by week, you can grab the full story anytime (digital or physical) starting that same day.
+If you’d rather not wait week by week, you can get the full story starting that same day.

 Why would you release free content?